arturopala/cross-scala.g8/README.md

 Creates an `sbt` project cross compiling to Scala versions `2.13.4`, `2.12.13`, `2.11.12`, `3.0.0-RC3`, `3.0.0-RC2`,
 and ScalaJS version `1.5.1`, and ScalaNative version `0.4.0`.

-Inside the box:
+Inside the box
+---

  - SBT build
  - Example Hello World code
  - Unit tests setup with <https://scalameta.org/munit/>
  - Scalafmt formatter <https://scalameta.org/scalafmt/>
  - README generation using  <https://scalameta.org/mdoc/>
- - Github Actions for building, releasing and site generation.
+ - Github Actions for building, releasing, publishing and site generation.

 How to create a new project based on the template?
 ---